ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Goal 3
-Now that Jenkins is ready to onboard jobs for our JHipster microservices, we are ready to set up the JHipster microservices to use the Shared Library.
+Now that Jenkins is ready to onboard our JHipster microservices, we will configure a Jenkinsfile that tells Jenkins to use the Shared Library.

 ### Adding the `jenkinsJob.groovy` file
-We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our shared library.
+We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our Shared Library.
 1. Create `vars/jenkinsJob.groovy` in your shared library and add the below code
 ```groovy
 def call(){